A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Results

 and

 where $\lambda_a$ is a one-dimensional ORD, that is, the number of planets per star per semi-major axis interval.

 We quantified the performance of each model by calculating the difference in Akaike Information Criterion ($\Delta$AIC; \citealt{Akaike1974}) and Bayesian Information Criterion ($\Delta$BIC; \citealt{Schwarz1978}) between the best-fit model and a constant (i.e., flat line) model.
 In all except the lowest-mass bin, we found a marginal preference for the log-linear model over the step function, indicating a gradual increase in occurrence at wider separations.
-In the lowest-mass bin, the preference for a step function suggests a more abrupt jump in occurrence near 1 AU. this preference, though modest in significance, is consistent with the expectation that the formation of Jovian planets through pebble accretion would benefit from the increase in planetesimals near the ice line \citep{DrazkowskaAlibert2017, Hyodo2019}.
+In the lowest-mass bin, the preference for a step function suggests a more abrupt jump in occurrence near 1 AU.
+This preference, though modest in significance, is consistent with the expectation that the formation of Jovian planets through pebble accretion would benefit from the increase in planetesimals near the ice line \citep{DrazkowskaAlibert2017, Hyodo2019}.

-\subsection{The Brown Dwarf Desert at 1-10 AU}
+\subsection{The Brown Dwarf Desert at 1--10 AU}

 One of the primary strengths of the CLS is its sensitivity to intermediate-separation companions ($\lessapprox$10 AU), uniting the outer limit of separations reached by RV surveys to the inner limit of those probed by direct imaging surveys \citep{BowlerNielsen2018}.
 We measured the occurrence of giant companions ($0.8 < \frac{M_c}{\Mjup} < 80$) as a function of mass only, marginalizing over the separation interval 1--10 AU and using the same mass bins as in Section \ref{subsec:mass_sma_occurrence}, with the exception of the brown dwarf bin (13--80 \Mjup), which we divided at 32 \Mjup.
 We found that the occurrence rate decreases monotonically with increasing mass, and that this trend persists in the occurrence rate density, which normalizes the occurrence rate in each mass interval by the interval size.
-We show the occurrence rate density distribution in Figure \ref{fig:mass_occurrence}.
-The occurrence reaches a minimum for companions between 13--80 \Mjup, demonstrating that the brown dwarf desert \citep{GretherLineweaver2006} extends to at least 10 AU.
+We show the occurrence rate density distribution in Figure \ref{fig:mass_occurrence} and list the corresponding occurrence rates in Table \ref{tab:occurrence_rates}.
+The occurrence reaches a minimum for companions between 13--80 \Mjup, with a total rate of $1.1^{+0.5}_{-0.4}\%$ in this range.
+The paucity of brown dwarf companions in this separation range demonstrates that the brown dwarf desert \citep{GretherLineweaver2006} extends to at least 10 AU.